AdrianFreemantle/the-trench/docs/PLAN.md

 - Validate that:
   - System components remain on the `system` pool.
   - Application pods land on the `user` pool by default.

+---

+### 8.8 Event-driven autoscaling with KEDA
+- Install KEDA into the cluster (via Helm or ArgoCD):
+  - Deploy the KEDA operator into its own namespace.
+  - Confirm KEDA CRDs are installed.
+- Configure one or more KEDA ScaledObjects:
+  - Scale `order-worker` from Azure Service Bus queue length.
+  - Optionally scale an API deployment from HTTP metrics or CPU.
+- Validate scaling behavior:
+  - Generate load (for example, enqueue messages) and observe pod count changes.
+  - Confirm scaling down when load subsides.
+- Compare:
+  - HPA-only scaling from Phase 7.4 vs. KEDA event-driven scaling.
+  - Document trade-offs and when to use each.